 Edinburgh’s appeal means it’s not cheap.
 In some aspects, London might appear cheaper than Edinburg, especially for fresh food markets and eating out.
 An average meal out in Edinburgh costs £42.80 for two people.

 Property is also on the pricey side.
-A 3-bedroom flat for rent in the city centre can be found for about £2,700 a month.
+A 3-bedroom flat for rent in the city center can be found for about £2,700 a month.
 A smaller 2-bed can be rented for about £1,700.

-There aren’t many houses available for rent in the centre, occasionally some grand period properties pop up on the market.
+There aren’t many houses available for rent in the center; occasionally, some grand period properties pop up on the market.
 These 4-6 bedroom spectacular houses start from £4,000 a month.